alphagov/pay-ci/docs/source/adrs/0005-inline-cardid-data-into-cardid-before-pushing-to-gov-uk-paas.md

 The build artefact in GitHub releases will not be a full representation of the deployed artefact.

+It will be more difficult to `cf push` a working version of cardid locally (for example to a dev environment), because locally built .jar files will not contain the cardid-data.

 The deployed package and droplet in GOV.UK PaaS will contain the pay-cardid-data.
 The package and droplet are created as part of
 [the cloudfoundry application staging process](https://docs.cloudfoundry.org/concepts/how-applications-are-staged.html),